 Summary: Post Conqueror/AU.
 What if everything you thought you knew about Snow White was a lie?
 Leap into the dark and discover the light as Xena battles a forbidding curse that will bring death upon the Earth and turn the unbelievable journey of ones destiny from a running myth into a living legend.

 AN: As a writer, I couldn't possibly post without giving my thanks to the wonderful people who've helped make this happen.
-Thank you to my talented collab partner 'Writer Writing,' my Buddies on FFN and to all the Fans for your continuing support and praise!
+Thank you to my talented friend 'Writer Writing,' my Buddies on FFN and to all the Fans for your continuing support and praise!

-Grizzly tales are a series of twisted fairy tales based upon and influenced by the darker style of the Brothers Grimm, Tim Burton and the original fables from Disney that enraptured us as children.
+Grizzly tales are a series of twisted fairy tales based upon and influenced by the darker style of the Brothers Grimm, Tim Burton, Once Upon a Time and the original fables from Disney that enraptured us as children.

 ~ Chapter One ~